Set up log alerts for Azure Local

 clusterarmID

-or to set up alerts for the server, use_resourceID
+or to set up alerts for the node, use_resourceID

 .
 Check your value names in your log query for accuracy. - Dimension name: Splits an alert measure further.
-For example, to get alerts per server, select the
+For example, to get alerts per node, select the

 Nodename